 After a short wait, a Land Rover arrived.
-It was driven by two officers and had the Albanian flag on its registration plate.
+It was driven by two men in uniform and had the Albanian flag on its registration plate.
 The respondent was loaded into the vehicles with six others.
 They were Egyptian, Syrian, Algerian and Moroccan.
 Everyone was aged between 20 to 30.

-Like the previous journey, the vehicle was too small for the amount of passengers and two POM were crammed into the boot.
+Like the previous journey, the vehicle was too small for the number of passengers, and two POM were crammed into the boot.

 “They tell us – go to Greece”.

 The vehicle drove into the mountains for 15 to 20 kilometres.
 The respondent described that it did not drive along roads and followed a random route, often criss-crossing and turning back on itself.
 As January’s report indicates, the Albanian police purposefully drive in a disorientating manner to prevent POM from knowing where they are, which can impede their future journeys.

 The respondent alleged that the officers repeatedly entered Greek territory.

 Unlike other hotspots monitored by the BVMN, the 250km long frontier separating the two countries is largely porous, often lacking fencing and clear demarcation.

 The vehicle stopped and the men were ordered out of the vehicle.
 No one knew where they were.
 At this point, it was dark and snowing.
 The respondent estimated that it was 11:00 p.m.

 Faced with the adverse weather conditions, the six men decided to return to Albania.

 As the respondent recalled: “We didn’t want to go to Greece, we tried to come back to the same place [Durres]”.